 Robert and Catherine had been married for 23 years and were, so most people thought, a loving couple.

 That was until a good friend of Catherine’s, Debbie Zeraschi, who lived on the estate, became impatient to know why the Mochrie house was so quiet.
 It was usually bustling with the youngsters coming and going.

 Catherine had said nothing to Zeraschi about going away.
 During 11 days of eerie quiet at the Mochrie’s home, Zeraschi noticed that there was a smell, and the flies.

 With the help of a friend, Zeraschi climbed a ladder and looked into Luke’s bedroom.
 On the bed was a shape.

 One of the many appalling aspects of this case was how difficult it must have been for the officers who answered that call.
 No amount of training could have readied them.

-Leaving a note for the milkman
+A note for the milkman

 Robert Mochie, a former civil servant turned businessman, had gone around his darkened home and bludgeoned his wife and children to death.